jonkrohn/ML-foundations/README.md

 # Machine Learning Foundations

-This repo is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* course, which provides a comprehensive overview of all of the subjects -- across mathematics, statistics, and computer science -- that underlie contemporary machine learning approaches, including deep learning and other artificial intelligence techniques.
+This repo is home to the code that accompanies Jon Krohn's *Machine Learning Foundations* curriculum, which provides a comprehensive overview of all of the subjects —- across mathematics, statistics, and computer science —- that underlie contemporary machine learning approaches, including deep learning and other artificial intelligence techniques.

-There are a total of eight subjects covered in the course, organized into four couplets:
+There are eight subjects in the curriculum, organized into four subject areas.
+See the "Machine Learning House" section below for detail on why these are the essential foundational subject areas:

 * **Linear Algebra**
    * 1: [Intro to Linear Algebra](https://github.com/jonkrohn/ML-foundations/blob/master/notebooks/1-intro-to-linear-algebra.ipynb)